 At the commencement of the scheduled examination time, a supervisor gives the candidate a preparation booklet.
-During the preparation time, the candidate prepares for the interview by making notes in their preparation booklet and, if they wish, by referring to their dictionary.
+During the preparation time, the candidate prepares for the interview by continuing to make notes in their preparation booklet and, if they wish, by referring to their dictionary.